-The famous “you oughta be congratulated” advertising campaign was designed to assure mums that Meadow Lea Margarine would not only help their families to avoid the evils of butter, but actually tasted good.
-Created by Alan Morris and Alan Johnson – the “Mo” and “Jo” of Mojo Advertising – it became one of the most famous campaigns of its time.
+The famous “You oughta be congratulated” advertising jingle and television campaign was designed to assure mums that Meadow Lea Margarine would not only help their families to avoid the evils of butter but actually tasted good.
+Created by Alan Morris and Alan Johnson – the “Mo” and “Jo” of Mojo Advertising – it became one of the most famous ad campaigns of its time.

 Switching to margarine from butter was seen to be a way to cut down on saturated fat.
 The problem was that the early margarines were produced by subjecting vegetable oils to chemical processes that produced something even worse: trans fats (or trans-unsaturated fatty acids).
 According to the Harvard Medical School: